 FTA Section 5337 (State of Good Repair)

-The FAST Act establishes a new grant program to maintain public transportation systems in a state of good repair.
-This program replaces the fixed guideway modernization program (Section 5309).
-Funding is limited to fixed guideway systems (including rail, bus rapid transit, and passenger ferries) and high intensity bus (high intensity bus refers to buses operating in high occupancy vehicle (HOV) lanes.)
-Projects are limited to replacement and rehabilitation, or capital projects required to maintain public transportation systems in a state of good repair.
-Projects must be included in a transit asset management plan (see next section) to receive funding.
-The new formula comprises: (1) the former fixed guideway modernization formula; (2) a new service-based formula; and (3) a new formula for buses on HOV lanes.
+The State of Good Repair Program provides funding to fixed guideway systems (including rail, bus rapid transit, and passenger ferries) and high intensity bus systems (e.g. buses operating in High Occupancy Vehicle-HOV lanes).
+Projects are limited to captial vehicle replacement/rehabilitation, or capital projects required to maintain public transportation systems in a state of good repair.
+Projects must be included in a Transit Asset Management Plan to receive funding.

 More information is available on the FTA Section 5337 website.